nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 .. important::
    Make sure to install the version that is mentioned above.
-   Other versions might not work with this version of the nRF Connect SDK.
+   Other versions might not work with this version of the |NCS|.

+   Note that other versions of the |NCS| might require a different toolchain version.

 To set up the toolchain, complete the following steps: